How long does it take to charge an electric car?

 charging an electric car

 Have you made the electric car switch?
-Then you’re not the only one!
-Electric car popularity has boomed despite the pandemic and it’s not set to change.
-So, now could be the perfect time to sell your car and make the switch to electric.
+Electric car popularity has boomed recently and it’s not set to change.
+As a result, now could be the perfect time to sell your car and make the switch to electric.

-Not convinced?
-There are plenty of reasons people might think twice about getting an electric vehicle (EV).
-These include range anxiety (the fear that your car will run out of battery when you need it most) and the idea of waiting for a car to charge.
+What’s holding you back?
+Are you worried that your electric car (EV) will run out of battery when you need it most?
+Do you dislike the idea of waiting for a car to charge?

-To clear up any doubts you may have about getting EVs powered up, we’ve gathered all you need to know about charging electric car batteries — read on!
+To clear up any doubts you may have about getting EVs powered up, here’s all you need to know about charging electric car batteries.

 Charging your electric car